-"It does not become us to be so easy and indulgent as to concede that such a lapse could be incident to the sacred writers.
-They wrote as they were moved by the Holy Ghost, as Peter tells us, 2 Pet 1:21.
-And all scripture is inspired of God, as Paul expressly writes, 2 Tim 3:16.
+It does not become us to be so easy and indulgent as to concede that such a lapse could be incident to the sacred writers.
+They wrote as they were moved by the Holy Ghost, as Peter tells us.
+And all Scripture is inspired of God, as Paul expressly writes.
 Whereas, therefore, no one may say that any infirmity could befall the Holy Spirit, it follows that the sacred writers could not be deceived, or err, in any respect.
-Here, then, it becomes us to be so scrupulous as not to allow that any such slip can be found in scripture.
-For, whatever Erasmus may think, it is a solid answer which Augustine gives to Jerome: 'If any, even the smallest, lie be admitted in the scriptures, the whole authority of scripture is presently invalidated and destroyed' [Ep.
-XXVIII, to Jerome].
-That form which the prophets use so often, 'Thus saith the Lord,' is to be attributed also to the apostles and evangelists.
-For the Holy Spirit dictated to them whatever things they wrote."[28]
+Here, then, it becomes us to be so scrupulous as not to allow that any such slip can be found in Scripture.
+For, whatever Erasmus may think, it is a solid answer which Augustine gives to Jerome: 'If any, even the smallest, lie be admitted in the Scriptures, the whole authority of Scripture is presently invalidated and destroyed.'
+That form which the prophets use so often, 'Thus saith the Lord', is to be attributed also to the apostles and evangelists.
+For the Holy Spirit dictated to them whatever things they wrote.